 It is written by the SME or an external management entity.

 Changes take effect as soon as practical in the implementation.
-For a given receiver (or group of receivers always reached through a common transmit antenna pattern and transmit power) and a given 2.16 GHz channel, this attribute specifies the duration of a time interval, as a multiple of a given time unit (specified by another MIB variable), , during which the STA must transmit at least one DMG STA Directional Transmit Activity Report frame using that antenna pattern and 2.16 GHz channel, provided that the STA has been actively transmitting data using that antenna pattern and 2.16 GHz channel, where the threshold for active transmission is specified by other MIB variables."
+For a given receiver (or group of receivers always reached through a common transmit antenna pattern and transmit power) and a given 2.16 GHz channel, this attribute specifies the duration of a time interval, in microseconds, during which the STA must transmit at least one DMG STA Directional Transmit Activity Report frame using that antenna pattern and 2.16 GHz channel, provided that the STA has been actively transmitting data using that antenna pattern and 2.16 GHz channel, where the threshold for active transmission is specified by other MIB variables."

-DEFVAL { 1 }
+DEFVAL { 1000000 }